Investors Buy Bitcoin and Ether Again

 The Horror Story of the Lost Cryptocurrencies

 Selling 0.33 Bitcoin in November 2017 was a terrible task for me, although I was happy with my gains.
 But being aware of the risks and security requirements, I spent some unpleasant hours trying to withdraw BTC from my offline “cold wallet” securely.
 And after that, sheltering the remaining amount for the future, again.
-I knew Bitcoin transmissions are irreversible.
+I knew Bitcoin transfers are irreversible.
 So with only a small mistake, you can lose it all.
 Or, also, if you get hacked in the process.

 A sad story appeared in the press just this week: